 There are a number of tests to diagnose influenza or the flu virus.
 One is called rapid molecular assay in which a specimen is collected from the upper respiratory tract (mucus) using a nasal swab or nasopharyngeal swab.
 The tests should be performed within three to four days of symptoms onset because infections of the upper respiratory tract spread to other parts of the body including vital organs in a spiral direction.

 Treatment of Influenza

-Patients of influenza are advised to rest, drink excessive fluids, avoid usage of alcohol, tobacco, and other drugs.
-Use of ibuprofen (paracetamol) is prescribed to relieve fever and associated muscle pain.
+Patients of influenza are advised to rest, drink excessive fluids, and avoid the usage of alcohol, tobacco, and other drugs.
+The use ibuprofen (paracetamol) is prescribed to relieve fever and associated muscle pain.